 This comprehensive formula nourishes your gut with broad-spectrum probiotic support, delivering 30 billion CFU from 25 carefully-selected strains backed by solid science, including seven species of Bifidobacterium and the probiotic yeast Saccharomyces boulardii, a favorite among travelers, plus prebiotic fructooligosaccharides (FOS) to nourish good gut bacteria and help them thrive.
 It’s our most comprehensive supplement for supporting a healthy, bio-diverse gut biome.

-Adults take 2 capsules of Swanson Probiotic for Daily Wellness once per day with water before a meal of your choice.
-Or take 1 capsule of Swanson Ultra-Probiotic Complex with water any time of day—no meal required.
+Adults can take two capsules of Swanson Probiotic for Daily Wellness once per day with water before a meal of choice.
+Alternatively, take one capsule of Swanson Ultra-Probiotic Complex with water any time of day (no meal required).

 And for the Badly Needed Rest

-Even if you think you can function just fine on too little sleep, reputable studies disagree, and you’re accruing a sleep debt that can affect your cognitive abilities, make you irritable or worse—more accident prone, and it can contribute to health issues because if you don’t get enough sleep it can affect your immune system too.25,26
+Even if you think you can function just fine on too little sleep, reputable studies disagree, and you’re accruing a sleep debt that can affect your cognitive abilities, make you irritable or worse: more accident prone.
+It can also contribute to health issues because, if you don’t get enough sleep, it can affect your immune system too!25,26

 So, what can you do about too little sleep?
 Melatonin supplements can help you get your sleep-wake patterns back on track.

 Melatonin is a hormone produced in your brain.
 It’s responsible for maintaining your body’s 24-hour sleep and wake cycle.28 In the evening or at night, your body should naturally produce and release more melatonin to signal your body that it’s time to sleep, with melatonin levels falling again in the morning hours.28 Studies show that melatonin levels can decrease after puberty and throughout middle age, which may lead to sleep and other health concerns.29